 The Master of Arts in Teaching (MAT) Program in Early Childhood Education at Reinhardt University is designed for college graduates with undergraduate degrees in fields other than education who are planning a career in the teaching profession and are seeking initial certification.

-The MAT program includes advanced content preparation as well as professional education coursework.
-The goal of the MAT program is to transform candidates into professional educators who provide responsive teaching.
-Completion of the MAT program leads to a master's degree and recommendation for a Georgia Level 5 Certificate in Early Childhood (P-5) Education.
+The MAT Program includes advanced content preparation as well as early childhood education coursework.
+Completion of the MAT Program leads to a master's degree (MAT) and a Certificate of Eligibility - Level 5 in Early Childhood Education (P-5).